DNAnexus Documentation

 Inputs

-The Data Model Loader app as requires as an input:
+The Data Model Loader app requires the following inputs:

-• Data Dictionary CSV - defines how the raw data relates to one another along with metadata information about each raw data field such as labels, descriptions, units of measure, linkouts and more.
-This file allows for DNAnexus to flexibly ingest a different data models and data types.
+• Data Dictionary CSV - Defines how the raw data relates to one another along with metadata information about each raw data field such as labels, descriptions, units of measure, linkouts and more.
+This file allows for DNAnexus to flexibly ingest different data models and data types.
+To leverage automated pre-loaded ICD codings, specify the ICD coding columns in your data files by using one of the reserved terms as the coding_name in the data dictionary.
+The reserved terms are: icd9cm:2015, icd9pcs:2015, icd10cm:2024, and icd10pcs:2024.
+By default, ICD codings are hierarchically grouped.
+To disable hierarchy, the reserved term should be followed by :exclude_hierarchy, for example icd9cm:2015:exclude_hierarchy.

 • Input Configuration

-• Output Dataset Name - name of the dataset that will be created based on the data dictionary and the ingested data in the database.
+• Output Dataset Name - Defines the name of the dataset to create based on the data dictionary and the ingested data in the database.

-• Dashboard Record - a file to set as the default dashboard for the dataset.
-For v3.0 datasets use the Dashboard View Record.
+• Dashboard Record - Specifies a file to use as the default dashboard for the dataset.
+For v3.0 datasets, use the Dashboard View Record.

 • Input Configurations

-• Database ID - recommended to be filled in if you are using a Database that already exists on the Platform.
+• Database ID - If you're using an existing database within the Platform, provide its ID.
 This is common if you are ingesting data into an existing database or creating a new dataset on top of previously ingested data.
-The input is usually "database-identifyingAlphaNumerString" and can be found in the info panel on the database you are attempting to use.
+The input is usually "database-identifyingAlphaNumerString", which you can find in the info panel of the database you want to use.

 • Dashboard Template - the dashboard configuration template to use to generate the dashboard configuration JSON.
 The default setting, “Global Defaults”, does not create a dashboard template allowing the system to select the most appropriate.
 If you would like to provide your own dashboard, select “Custom”.
 Note that “Legacy Cohort Browser Dashboard” is only supported with single entity datasets.

-• Maximum Columns Per Table - if an extra wide data file is being ingested, this setting allows for the system to automatically distribute data across a number of tables no wider than the maximum set to ensure optimal performance.
-This value should be 400 or lower if it is being configured.
+• Maximum Columns Per Table - If ingesting an extra wide data file, allows to automatically distribute data across a number of tables no wider than the maximum set to ensure optimal performance.
+If configured, the value must be 400 or lower.
 The dataset will automatically join the tables to create one logical entity and all database tables will be named <entity>-<generated split number>.

 Process

-For a full end to end data load the data model loader executes the following process that first validates the inputs, stages the data, transforms the staged data to finalized tables, then creates a dataset record based on the App inputs.
+For a full end to end data load, the Data Model Loader executes the following process that first validates the inputs, stages the data, transforms the staged data to finalized tables, and then creates a dataset record based on the App inputs.

 Validation